 If you are a gardener, you might wonder what is eating or damaging your tomato plants and whether birds could be the culprit.
 Alternatively, you might be wondering whether you can feed tomatoes to wild birds in your garden (perhaps some kitchen scraps or leftovers) or whether you can feed tomatoes to pet birds.

-Whatever questions you have in mind when asking whether birds can eat tomatoes, we have the answers below.
+Whatever questions you have in mind when asking “can birds eat tomatoes?” we have the answers below.

 Do Birds Eat Tomatoes?

 Most people who have gardened for a while will already be well aware that birds do indeed eat tomatoes from the plant.
-Indeed, in some cases, you may struggle to ensure they leave enough for you to harvest yourself!
+In some cases, you may struggle to ensure they leave enough for you to harvest yourself!

 Depending on where you live and the bird species present in your area, you may find that birds are quick to pounce on any ripe fruits before you get the chance to do so.